Updated: December 2022

 It takes time to do the research.
 I need a fair amount of information before I'm ready to commit my travel dollars.
 I want to make a lot of comparisons and make sure I don't miss a good deal.
 I tend to use aggregate sites and alerts for fares and lodgings (see the 2nd Edition of The Scary World of Travel).
 I'm not just researching prices and options.
 I am also learning about the history and culture of the area, suggested activities, local festivals, and transportation options.

 I enjoy the planning process as much as I enjoy the travel.
 I fill notebooks and digital files with links, research, questions, options, and maps as I gradually gather the information.
 I am often planning several trips at the same time, with different notebooks for each.
-I'm a big fan of organizational strategies and tools.
-Besides my notebooks, I have documents organized into files that are organized into folders, that are organized into another folder.
+As a former teacher, I'm a big fan of organizational strategies and tools.
+Besides my notebooks, I have digital documents organized into files that are organized into folders, that are organized into another folder.
 In My Documents on my computer, I have a folder labelled 'Travel'.
 Within that folder, I have a folder for each trip labelled "XDestination+TravelYear".
 Within that folder will be other files labelled 'Lodgings', 'Excursions', 'Transportation', 'Hikes', etc. In each file will be at least one document (or spreadsheet) of links.
 When things move to the "shortlist", that's when I start using my notebooks.
+I've always been a doodler, so these pages often become full of colour, sketches, and lists.

 In the early stages of research, there are few things as overwhelming as an internet search that returns millions of results, many of which are not relevant.
 We need to be able to filter those results efficiently.
 Due to my involvement in many complex internet games and my graduate studies, I have learned some of the search parameters and keywords that search engines use to return better results.
 Very few of us 'mature' travellers were ever actually taught this information but have sort of stumbled our way through.
 Here are a few of the search indicators that can yield better search results, no matter the information you're searching.